thenewdarling/Spellbook/Class Features/Artificer Infusions.md

 Using this infusion, you replicate a particular magic item.
 You can learn this infusion multiple times; each time you do so, choose a magic item that you can make with it, picking from the Replicable Items tables.
 A table's title tells you the level you must be in the class to choose an item from the table.
 Alternatively, you can choose the magic item from among the common magic items in the game, not including potions or scrolls.

-In the tables, an item's entry tells you whether the item requires attunement.
+In the tables, an item's entry tells you whether the item requires [[Attunement]].
 See the item's description in the _Dungeon Master's Guide_ for more information about it, including the type of object required for its making.

 If you have _Xanathar's Guide to Everything_, you can choose from among the common magic items in that book when you pick a magic item you can replicate with this infusion.

-*Note: The following items are listed alongside Attunement Required Y/N*
+*Note: The following items are listed alongside [[Attunement]] Required Y/N*

 Replicable Magic Items (2nd-Level Artificer)